-Chairperson of the Executive Board of Justice Rapid Response, Permanent Representative of Belgium in Geneva Executive Director of Justice Rapid Response marks the first year of the implementation of JRR's four-year strategy.
+H.E.
+Marc Pecsteen de Buytswerve, Chairperson, Justice Rapid Response Ambassador and Permanent Representative of Belgium to the United Nations Office at Geneva Samuel EMONET Executive Director of Justice Rapid Response marks the first year of the implementation of JRR's four-year strategy.
 This strategy is our roadmap to fulfil our vision, where all victims and survivors of international crimes and serious human rights violations have access to justice, contributing to peaceful and inclusive societies.